South Jersey Divorce Lawyers

 If both parties cooperate, the divorce can be finalized in as little as three to six months.
 Most divorces in the state are settled within 12 months of the date the Complaint for Divorce was filed, however, there are exceptions to this rule.
 If the divorce is contentious or there are complex issues, it could take over 14 months for it to be finalized.

-Burlington County Divorce Lawyers at Goldstein & Mignogna, P.A.
+South Jersey Divorce Lawyers at Goldstein & Mignogna, P.A.
 Can Help You Navigate the Divorce Process

 If you are preparing for divorce or have divorce-related issues, you need a lawyer on your side.
-Our Burlington County divorce lawyers at Goldstein & Mignogna, P.A. can help you through your divorce proceedings.
+Our South Jersey divorce lawyers at Goldstein & Mignogna, P.A. can help you through your divorce proceedings.
 Call us at 856-890-9400 or contact us online today to schedule an initial consultation.
 Located in Marlton, New Jersey, we serve clients throughout South Jersey, including Burlington County, Camden County, and Gloucester County.

 Every divorce comes with its own challenges.
 For couples with considerable assets and a higher net worth, the path to divorce is even more complex.
 In this case, it is important for business owners and other high-net-worth earners to work with a Burlington County high-asset divorce lawyer.
 A lawyer can develop a legal strategy to protect their client’s interests, reduce…

-New Jersey Alimony Lawyers In the State of New Jersey, there are four types of alimony: Pendente Lite Alimony—temporary alimony to maintain the marital status quo as the divorce proceeds Limited Duration Alimony—alimony for a fixed number of years after the divorce Open Duration Alimony—ongoing alimony to a spouse until death, remarriage or a Court Order terminating the alimony Rehabilitative…
+South Jersey Alimony Lawyers In the State of New Jersey, there are four types of alimony: Pendente Lite Alimony—temporary alimony to maintain the marital status quo as the divorce proceeds Limited Duration Alimony—alimony for a fixed number of years after the divorce Open Duration Alimony—ongoing alimony to a spouse until death, remarriage or a Court Order terminating the alimony Rehabilitative…